 The GB eight won this by 16 seconds from the Dutch national crew which contained four of the rowers who had won the bronze medal at the World Championships.
 However, the home team started at number 1 and so they did benefit from faster stream conditions than the Dutch who went off an hour later with the new entries.

 The GB crew had wanted to go off with the Dutch, to make a more even contest, and some have expressed frustrations that the organisers stuck to their rule that crews which had competed in the race last year go off first and in the order they finished the previous race, followed by new entries (the definition of a ‘crew’ being its club or clubs in the case of a composite, rather than the actual individuals).
 They had requested that the new Dutch entry be allowed special dispensation to take one of the slots allocated to previous entries, but this had quite reasonably been refused.
-It should be noted, however, that the GB crew raced as Thames/Kingston/Tideway Scullers School, which had been an accurate reflection of the crew members’ clubs in 1995, but was not this time round as there was no Kingston member in the boat in 1996 when but the crew also now contained Ali Gill from Upper Thames and Cath Bishop from Marlow.
+It should be noted, however, that the GB crew raced as Thames/Kingston/Tideway Scullers School, which were the crew members’ clubs in 1995, but not this time round as there wasn’t anyone from Kingston in the boat and the crew also now contained Ali Gill from Upper Thames and Cath Bishop from Marlow.
 Instead of going off as a new entry (and thus being able to race the Dutch on equal terms but risking not winning overall by not having in the fastest stream), Kingston RC was asked to make Ali and Cath ‘members’ so that they could retain their No.1 starting position.
 The author remembers the then Captain of Kingston saying that he was “happy to help”.
-Upper Thames and Marlow therefore missed out on recognition for being involved in this win.
+Upper Thames and Marlow therefore missed out on recognition for being involved in this win, and the crew’s later opinion, expressed to the press, that they were frustrated that organisers had not allowed the Dutch to go off with then, comes over as rather wanting to have your cake and eat it.

 A GB lightweight development crew came third.